Do Your Christmas Shoplifting Early ~ A Short Story by Allen Kopp

-“Well, Pearl Watson, if that really is your name, don’t you know that shoplifting is a very serious offense?”
+“Well, Pearl Watson, don’t you know that shoplifting is a very serious offense?”

 “I don’t know what you’re talking about.”

-He gave her a sad smile that drew his lips out to a narrow line and produced her shopping bag from the underneath the desk and began taking the things out and setting them beside the bag.
+He gave her a sad smile and lifted her shopping bag onto the desk and began taking the things out and laying them alongside the bag.

 “I never keep sales slips,” she said.
 “I always throw them away.”

-“So you had sales slips but didn’t keep them?”
+“So you had the sales slips but threw them away?”

 “You should always keep sales slips.
-You never know when you’re going to have to return something.”
+You never know when you’re going to need them.”